Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 That's the feeling that good counter-narrative thought leadership aims to inspire.
 And finding that counterintuitively true thing is the art and science (but mostly art) of counter-narrative thought leadership content.

-Sometimes, opinions come from simple observation or from accumulations of experience that are too diffuse to point to directly and say, “Here’s how I learned this.”
+Sometimes, opinions come from simple observation or accumulations of experience that are too diffuse to point to directly and say, “Here's how I learned this.”
+Other times, opinions arise from specific, concrete stories — stories that need to be shared.

 2. Personal Narrative

-Our go-to example for this type of thought leadership content is Chris Savage, co-founder and CEO at Wistia.
+Our go-to example for this type of thought leadership content is Chris Savage, cofounder and CEO at Wistia.
 Chris is a pro at turning reflections on his experiences with building and growing Wistia into thoughtful, compelling thought leadership content that founders and people in the tech scene are excited to read.

 image

-That philosophy underlies everything about the Wistia brand and product -- not least, their championing of brand affinity as a marketing strategy.
-Wistia’s core story is about playing the long game: prioritizing long-term trust with your audience over vanity metrics and quick wins, which also happens to be what thought leadership is about.
+That philosophy underlies everything about the Wistia brand and product — not least their championing of brand affinity as a marketing strategy.
+Wistia's core story is about playing the long game: prioritizing long-term trust with your audience over vanity metrics and quick wins, which also happens to be what thought leadership is about.

 Screen Shot 2020-07-19 at 7.00.27 AM.png